Asian Chicken Wings

 - Cover a large baking sheet with tin foil.
 Set a wire rack on top of the baking sheet (I used a cooling rack) Set aside.

-- Cut the chicken wings into sections: drums, flats and tips.
+- Cut 4 pounds chicken wingsinto sections: drums, flats and tips.
 Use a sharp chef’s knife to cut between the joints of the drums and flats, and flats and tips.
 Save tips for making stock.

 - Lay the drums and flats on the wire rack, so they are not touching.
-Sprinkle lightly with salt and pepper.
+Sprinkle lightly with sprinkle of kosher salt and black pepper.

 - Bake the wings for 15 minutes.

 - Meanwhile assemble the sauce.
-In a small bowl combine the garlic, sriracha, fish sauce, honey, soy sauce, lime zest and juice and stir to combine.
-Reserve 1/4 cup of marinade for dipping.
+In a small bowl combine 2 tablespoons garlic, 2 tablespoons sriracha hot sauce, 2 teaspoons fish sauce, ½ cup honey, s2 tablespoons soy sauce, zest and juice of 2 limes and stir to combine.
+Reserve ¼ cup of marinade for dipping.

 - Remove the wings from the oven and brush them with the marinade.
 Return them to the oven and cook for an additional 5-8 minutes.
 Remove them from the oven and flip them over.
 Brush with marinade and cook for an additional 5-8 minutes until crisp and browned.